Overnight storms bring damage to parts of US South | Science-Environment

 Authorities closed roads in Hazel Green, Alabama, after power lines came down and homes suffered damage.
 The Madison County Sheriff's Office shared photos online including one of a snapped power pole.

 The weather also caused damage to businesses in Hazel Green, including a Walmart, local news outlets reported.
-The community is located about 15 miles north of Huntsville.
+The community is located about 15 miles (24 kilometers) north of Huntsville.

+Huntsville Utilities said service has been restored to parts of Hazel Green, but work continues with multiple downed power poles in the area.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)